-The procedure is normally done with sedation.
-If you have sedation it will be given through a small needle in the back of your hand or in your arm.
+The procedure is normally done without sedation.
+However, should you choose to have sedation this will be given through a small needle in the back of your hand or in your arm.
 Sedation will make you slightly drowsy and relaxed but not unconscious.
-You will be in a state called co-operative sedation.
-This means that although drowsy you will still hear what is said to you and there will be able to following simple instructions during the procedure.
+You will be in a state called cooperative sedation.
+This means that although drowsy you will still hear what is said to you and you will be able to following simple instructions during the procedure.

 You will be given oxygen through small tubes placed gently in your nostrils or through the plastic guard in your mouth.
-A clip will be attached to a finger or ear-lobe so that the levels of oxygen in the blood can be monitored and your blood pressure may also be measured automatically during the procedure using a small cuff around your arm.
+A clip will be attached to a finger or ear-lobe so that the levels of oxygen in the blood can be monitored.
+Your blood pressure may also be measured automatically during the procedure using a small cuff around your arm